AI Usage at a Glance

 Evidence AddedView practice →Mar 5, 2026

-Creative GenPractice documented: Netflix acquired InterPositive, an AI filmmaking tools startup founded by Ben Affleck, in March 2026 to bring AI-powered post-production capabilities — including automated color grading, relighting, and continuity fixes — in-house for use by its creative partners.
+Creative GenPractice documented: Netflix integrated InterPositive, an AI filmmaking tools startup founded by Ben Affleck, into its production operations in March 2026, bringing AI-powered post-production capabilities, including color grading, shot relighting, and continuity fixes, in-house for use by its creative partners.
+Netflix stated it would offer the tools exclusively to those partners and not sell them commercially.
+Ben Affleck joined Netflix as a senior adviser as part of the deal.

 Practice DocumentedView practice →Mar 6, 2026